dennuguyen/mtrn4110-proj/README.md

 `.pyx` files currently should be compiled on Ubuntu by running `cython-build-script.sh`.
 The option to compile on other OS has not been explored.

+## FAQ

+### Why is there a python3.6 folder with header files and libs?

+Python installations do not guarantee the location of these files on either Linux or Windows.
+Therefore to ensure successful compilation of cython files into the C++ build, we keep a copy of these for each OS.

+### How do I compile the `.pyx` code with the C++ code?

+1. Ensure cython is installed.
+1. Run `cython-build-script.sh`
+1. Run build in Webots.

+### Why is there a `#define _hypot hypot` at the top of main file?

+In the Windows version of Webots in `Webots/msys64/mingw64/include/c++/10.2.0/cmath`, line 1124: `using ::hypot;`. `hypot` has been incorrectly defined and should be `_hypot`.

+### Why do we use `PyImport_AppendInittab`?

+The program will crash for python versions >= 3.5 and cython versions == 0.29.